 Living with this new, carbon-footprint-friendly hot water and heating system may take some time to learn.
 But once you are familiar with its steady and effective way of keeping your home warm, living with your heat pump will seem as natural as sunrise and sunset.

 Scotland’s residents are set to become familiar with heat pumps this decade.
 Heat pumps are a vital part of the Scottish Government’s Heat in Buildings strategy, which targets switching one million homes to zero emissions heating by 2030.

-If you’ve not installed a heat pump yet, don’t forget there is financial support for heat pump installation available with the Home Energy Scotland Loan.
+If you’ve not installed a heat pump yet, don’t forget there is financial support for heat pump installation available with the Home Energy Scotland Grant and Loan.